freeradical13/freeradical13.github.io/index.md

 ### Steroids

 [Steroids][] are lipids made of four fused hydrocarbon rings and various functional groups.
-Steroids can pass through a cell membrane.

 <pre>
       /\ /\